 [I[Identify those with the overall responsibility for the whole initiative.]p>

 The ownership of the overall Service Improvement Initiative belongs to the Service Owner.

 The Service Level Manager is accountable for the successful execution of the overall Service Improvement Initiative.

 Responsibilities for each one of the actions to be implemented as part of the present Service Improvement Plan is listed in the section 2 Service Improvement Plan Actions below.

 2. Service Improvement Plan Actions

-[List here the actions that shall be made to fulfill the goals of the Service Improvement Plan.
-It is up to you how it is best to organize the plan: by objective, by service area, by priority (I, II, III…), by timeframe (short term, long term…) or any other criteria.]
+[L[List in this section of the template the actions that shall be made to fulfill the goals of the Service Improvement Plan.
+It is up to you how it is best to organize the plan: by objective, by service area, by priority (I, II, III…), by time-frame (short term, long term…) or any other criteria.]p>

 The Table 1 Service Improvement Plan Actions shows the actions scheduled to fulfill each of the objectives.